America Saves Week

 America Saves Week is coordinated by America Saves and the American Savings Education Council.
 Started in 2007, the Week is an annual opportunity for organizations to promote good savings behavior and a chance for individuals to assess their own saving status.
 Typically thousands of organizations participate in the Week, reaching millions of people.

-The 2012 Annual National Survey Assessing Household Savings (released during America Saves Week) revealed that having a savings plan with specific goals can have beneficial financial effects, even for lower-income families.
+The 2015 Annual National Survey Assessing Household Savings revealed that having a savings plan with specific goals can have beneficial financial effects, especially for lower-income families.
 The survey also found that:

 - Only 66% of Americans spend less than their income and save the difference